On his deathbed Louis Pasteur said "Bernard was correct. I was wrong. The microbe (germ) is nothing. The terrain (milieu) is everything."

 The earliest account of the recant I found is in Selye's 1976 book.
 It was likely also in the 1956 edition.

-An engaging question is how the recant story ended up in print.
+An engaging question is how the recant story ended up in print, assuming it is true.
 Certainly Pasteur's family were not about to tell, assuming they had witnessed it.
 The likely candidate is d'Arsonval.
 And, as Pasteur's death was a drawn out affair, the confession could have occurred at any time, not just in his last moments.
 There is the additional possibility that Pasteur confessed to more than one person.

 In a 250-page thesis on Antoine Béchamp, Marie Nonclercq, doctor of pharmacy, explains the clear advantage that Pasteur had over Béchamp: "He was a falsifier of experiments and their results, where he wanted the outcomes to be favourable to his initial ideas.
 The falsifications committed by Pasteur now seem incredible to us.
 On deeper examination, however, the facts were in opposition to the ideas developed by Pasteur in the domain of bacteriology . . .
 Pasteur wilfully ignored the work of Béchamp, one of the greatest 19th-century French scientists whose considerable work in the fields of chemical synthesis, bio-chemistry and infectious pathology is almost totally unrecognised today, because it had been systematically falsified, denigrated, for the personal profit of an illustrious personage (Pasteur) who had, contrary to Béchamp, a genius for publicity and what today we call 'public relations . . .'"